grimmlab/MicrobiomeBestPracticeReview/README.md

 In this workflow the precompiled binaries for Mothur is used which will be automatically downloaded.

 ## Example data
 This example data is a 16S rRNA gene region of gut samples collected longitudinally from a mouse post-weaning.
 The fastq files are generated on Miseq platform with 2X250 for V4 region.
+Example data is taken from mothurs [miseq SOP](http://www.mothur.org/wiki/MiSeq_SOP).

 ## Steps to run the Amplicon workflow (amplicon_analysis.sh)